joedougherty/tinyetl/README.md

 ## tinyETL ##

-A lightweight, [fabric]-based (http://fabfile.org/) template for managing ETL tasks.
+A lightweight template for managing ETL tasks built around [fabric](http://fabfile.org).

 See the `TinyETL` class docstring for details.